Tools, cheat sheets and other useful resources

 Cloning & Imaging

-• Rescuezilla – open-source disk imaging app that’s fully compatible with Clonezilla.
+• Rescuezilla – GUI disk imaging, compatible with Clonezilla images.

-• partclone – a utility to back up and restore partitions.
+• partclone – back up and restore partitions.

-• dd – built-in Unix tool that can copy and convert data at a raw level (be cautious with usage).
+• dd – built-in Unix tool to copy and convert data at a raw level.

 Security

-• rootkit hunter (rkhunter) – checks for rootkits and removes them.
+• rootkit hunter (rkhunter) – checks for rootkits and suspicious changes.

-• ConfigServer Firewall (CSF) – free firewall and login failure detection for multiple Linux distros.
+• ConfigServer Firewall (CSF) – firewall and login failure detection.

-• Lynis – security auditing, compliance testing and system hardening tool.
+• Lynis – security auditing and system hardening.

-• Tripwire – intrusion detection system and file integrity checker.
+• Tripwire – file integrity checker and IDS.

 System Health

-• atop – system and process monitor for Linux.
+• atop – system and process monitor with logging.

-• netdata – real-time performance monitoring, resource usage, and visualization.
+• Netdata – real-time performance monitoring and visualization.

-• nmon – performance monitor for CPU, memory, network, etc.
+• nmon – performance monitor for CPU, memory, network, disk.

-• sysstat (sar) – collection of performance monitoring tools.
+• sysstat (sar) – performance collection tools (sar, iostat, mpstat).

 Monitoring